heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 Doesn't mean the OS needs to include a "ping" utility, just that it is required to respond to pings per the ICMPv6 standard (RFC4443 section 4.1), and that ping packets transiting a firewall "Must Not Be Dropped" (RFC4890 section 4.2.1).
 ### NAT is eradicated!
 NAT was not a security feature (RFC2775 section 3.4).
-NAT was NEVER desirable but was a horrible band-aid created to solve the egregious address shortage in IPv4.
+NAT was NEVER desirable but was a itself a horrible band-aid created to solve the egregious address shortage in IPv4.
-IPv6 solves both these two problems.
-IPv6 has plenty of addresses and therefore NAT and all the headaches brought are eliminated (RFC7368, section 2.2).
+IPv6 solves both these two problems (lack of addresses and NAT).
+IPv6 has plenty of addresses and therefore NAT and all the headaches it introduced are eliminated (RFC7368, section 2.2).
 Addresses are NOT altered by NAT in transit thru a firewall.
 Global Unicast Addresses will exist on both sides of a firewall, both the external and internal interfaces.

 Note, that firewalls still exist--you can still have firewall policies that allow or deny traffic, either on the device, or at the network perimeter.